mspillman/gallop/README.md

 >>> print(torch.cuda.is_available())
 ```

 If the command prints ```True``` then PyTorch has been successfully installed and is able to use the local GPU.
 If it prints ```False```, then PyTorch is not able to find the locally installed GPU and installation should be tried again.
-Note that _GALLOP_ will work using CPU-only PyTorch, but it will likely be extremely slow.
+Note that _GALLOP_ will work using CPU-only PyTorch, but it will be extremely slow except with very small numbers of particles.

 Once PyTorch is properly installed, the remaining libraries can be installed using the following command, run from powershell or command prompt.